drehandley/DreHandley/README.md

 ---

-## 🎯 Connect With Me
+## 🎯 Let's Connect

-I'm always looking to connect with other data professionals, IT folks, or developers.
-Whether you want to talk data pipelines, system infrastructure, or look at some broken code, let's connect!
+I'm looking for opportunities in **Data Analysis, IT Support, Technical Support Engineering, and Systems Administration** where I can combine a decade of hands-on infrastructure reliability with modern data pipelines and automation.

+Whether you're looking to hire, want to collaborate on a data project, or just want to connect with other people in tech to trade insights and grow your network—let's link up.

+* 🌐 **Business:** Tech by DeAndre
-📫 **Reach me at:** deandre.handley@yale.edu
+* 📫 **Email:** deandre.handley@yale.edu